Close Menu

 And the problem is only getting bigger.
 Every 30 days, the average organization will see six new SaaS applications enter its environment.
 That means SaaS portfolios are growing unmanaged — and quickly.

-The good news is, good purchasing hygiene can help organizations take control of Shadow IT and unmanaged SaaS — and the unnecessary costs and risks associated with these issues.
+The good news is, good purchasing hygiene can help organizations take control of shadow IT and unmanaged SaaS — and the unnecessary costs and risks associated with these issues.

-Discovery and rationalization are essential; you’ve got to understand what SaaS applications you currently have and why you have them.
+Discovery and rationalization are essential.
+You’ve got to understand what SaaS applications you currently have and why you have them.
 The right governance is also key.
 IT must define ownership and process for bringing new applications into the organization — and work collaboratively throughout the organization to ensure these processes are understood and widely adopted.